mtisza1/Cenote-Taker2/README.md

 ```

 Likely, this will only work in Linux.
-Using a HPC with at least 16 CPUs and 16g of dedicated memory is strongly recommended.
-(Annotation of a few selected genomes can be done with less memory/CPU)
-I usually use 32 CPUs and 32 GB of memory for medium and large metagenomes.
-More resources would be helpful for extra-large metagenomes.

 ```diff
 - ALERT *** Because Cenote-Taker2 needs large high-quality
 - sequence databases to work correctly, installation will take ~2 hours